-@UsesObjectEquals is a class (not type) annotation that indicates that this class's equals method is the same as that of Object.
+@UsesObjectEquals is a class annotation (not a type annotation) that indicates that this class's equals method is the same as that of Object.
 In other words, neither this class nor any of its superclasses overrides the equals method.
 Since Object.equals uses reference equality, this means that for such a class, == and equals are equivalent, and so the Interning Checker does not issue errors or warnings for either one.